fun4seb/GitNotes/2022 ~ Winter/GEOG 330/GEOG330 - Week 4.md

     - Changing gender relations are amongst the most significant changes in the postmodern city

 # Reading Notes: Postmodern Urbanism - Dear and Flusty
+- Key topics:
+    - Edge cities
+    - City as a theme park
+    - Fortified city
+    - Fordist vs. post-Fordist regimes of accumulation and regulation

+- Argueing that cities no longer follow the concentric ring model of the Chicago school, and rather follow the **keno-capitalism** model